RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/design.md

 > **Note**
     > Code samples of constructing the staking and withdrawal transactions on Bitcoin network will be provided soon.

-# Role of Porter
+# Role of Relayers

 In a strict sense, the BTC Native Staking process consists of two steps

 - Stake on the Bitcoin network
 - Submit the confirmed BTC staking transaction to the Core chain

-To make the entire process more convenient, Core DAO introduces the role of Porter.
-Porter can help users submit transactions to the Core network after the staking transaction is confirmed on the Bitcoin network.
-Since it is necessary to verify the transaction on the Core network with the embedded Bitcoin light client, Porter needs to obtain the corresponding `RedeemScript` of the `P2SH/P2WSH` output.
+To make the entire process more convenient, Core DAO introduces the role of relayers.
+Relayers can help users submit transactions to the Core network after the staking transaction is confirmed on the Bitcoin network.
+Since it is necessary to verify the transaction on the Core network with the embedded Bitcoin light client, relayers needs to obtain the corresponding `RedeemScript` of the `P2SH/P2WSH` output.
 To meet this requirement, we suggest users to either

 - Put the entire `RedeemScript` at the end of the `OP_RETURN` output, if the script is short. e.g. a `RedeemScript` constructed using public key hash as shown in the sample above.
 - Set the receiving address of the staking transaction as their own so porters can extract useful information from the transaction input and compose the `RedeemScript` by themselves.
 E.g.